DanielBrindusa/cro-analyzer-pro/README.md

 These labels are defined in the application state and are used across checks, reporting, and recommendation grouping.

-## Plan model

-The interface currently includes two plans:

-### Free

-- up to 5 product URLs in the main pricing interface
-- limited recommendation output
-- basic CRO checks

-### Pro

-- unlimited category or collection URLs
-- unlimited product URLs
-- full CRO check coverage
-- unlock flow designed for a payment-link based upgrade path

-The pricing cards and plan buttons are implemented in the HTML interface, while the plan logic and limits are enforced in `app.js`.

 ## Ad system

 A dedicated ad configuration file controls all monetization placements on the page.